guaguabujianle/DeepRelax/README.md

 #### Preprocessing Your Data
 To convert your .cif files into a format suitable for DeepRelax, use the following command, replacing your_data_path with the path to your custom directory:
-- `python preprocess_c2db.py --data_root your_data_path/custom --num_workers 1`
+- `python preprocess_custom.py --data_root your_data_path/custom --num_workers 1`

-This command will process your .cif files and organize the output into three subdirectories within the custom directory.
+This command will process your .cif files and organize the output into two subdirectories (train_DeepRelax and val_DeepRelax) within the custom directory.

 #### Applying Transfer Learning
 After preprocessing your data, apply transfer learning to your custom dataset with the following command:
-- `python train.py --data_root your_data_path/custom --num_workers 4 --batch_size 32 --steps_per_epoch 100`
+- `python train.py --data_root your_data_path/custom --num_workers 4 --batch_size 32 --steps_per_epoch 100 --transfer True`

 Ensure to replace your_data_path with the appropriate path to where your custom directory is located.

 #### Testing the Model
 Refer to the Test the Model section previously discussed to evaluate the performance of your model trained with transfer learning on your custom dataset.
+Remember, you need pairs of unrelaxed and relaxed structures for evaluation.
+If your test set lacks relaxed structures, you can't directly evaluate performance but can predict relaxed structures as follows.

+#### Predicting the Relaxed Structures
+To predict relaxed structures and save them as .cif files:
+- `python predict_relaxed_structure.py --data_root your_data_path/custom --model_path your_model_path/model.pt`

+This script predicts the relaxed structure using record atoms_id in test.csv.
+Note that it is not need to provide relaxed structure for the test data.
+After running the prediction script, the predicted relaxed structures will be located in the ./predicted_structures directory within your project's root directory.
+This makes it easy to access and review the results of your model's predictions.

 ## Citation
 If you find the DeepRelax model beneficial for your research, please include a citation to our paper.
 You can reference it as follows: